Sauber Motorsport: Beginning and partnership with Mercedes-Benz (1993–1994)

-The team went into the 1994 season as Sauber Mercedes, now officially Mercedes's factory-backed team with a new car in the Sauber C13 and the Ilmor engine rebadged the Mercedes 3.5 V10.
+The team went into the 1994 season as Sauber Mercedes, now officially Mercedes's factory-backed team with a new car in the Sauber C13 and the free of charge Ilmor engine rebadged the Mercedes 3.5 V10.
 New team Pacific Grand Prix Ltd took a customer supply of more dated Ilmor units.
 Between seasons Lehto had signed to Mild Seven Benetton Ford.
 Former Sauber sports car driver Heinz-Harald Frentzen took up the role as Karl Wendlinger's teammate.

 Early signs showed the team was, rather disappointingly, delivering similar performances to the previous year, scoring a small tally of points in the opening rounds.
 The season took a turn for the worse after a fourth place by Wendlinger following the tragic deaths of Ayrton Senna and Roland Ratzenberger at the San Marino Grand Prix.
 Just two weeks later, Wendlinger was seriously injured after crashing in practice for the Monaco Grand Prix; losing control of his car under braking for the Nouvelle Chicane.
 He suffered serious head injuries which left him in a coma for weeks and he was sidelined for the rest of the season.
 He was replaced by Andrea de Cesaris and a returning Lehto who had been replaced at Benetton after injury complications.

 The Wendlinger accident was a pivotal moment in Formula One history.
 Together with the death of Ayrton Senna, it later prompted the mandatory implementation of head protection for drivers in the form of high cockpit sides.
 Sauber voluntarily pioneered prototypes of these to protect their drivers.

 They would finish the season with the same points tally as the previous year but finished only eighth out of the fourteen original entrants.
 Mercedes was dissatisfied with the progress and left the team at the end of the year, enticed by an offer from the McLaren team which was still looking for a new works deal since Honda withdrew from the sport and an also-disappointing partnership with Peugeot (whose engines went to Jordan).
 The partnership would see Team McLaren Mercedes take their first win in 1997 and both titles in 1998 but left Sauber to pick up the works Ford engine deal from Benetton.